Obesity Not Always Protective After Surgery

 In addition to the substantially increased risk of kidney problems, obese patients with the modified metabolic syndrome experienced a nearly two to three-fold higher risk of cardiac complications; a one-and-a-half to two-and-a-half-fold higher risk of pulmonary complications; and a two-fold higher risk of neurologic complications, compared to normal weight and metabolically healthy obese patients.

-"In today's healthcare system, we have to be very careful with how we use our resources.
-We want to concentrate our efforts on patients who are more likely to have trouble following surgery, and our findings give surgeons and other physicians a much better way to predict who those patients will be," said Salloum.
+"In today's healthcare system, we have to be cautious with how we use our resources.
+We want to concentrate our efforts on patients who are more likely to have trouble following surgery.
+Our findings give surgeons and other physicians a much better way to predict who those patients will be," said Salloum.

 It is estimated that 22 percent of the adult population in the United States has the metabolic syndrome.
-Though the study authors used a modified version of the condition, they agree that it is a very close match to the standard definition and that their findings likely apply to a large number of patients.
+Though the study authors used a modified version of the condition, they agree that it is a very close match to the standard definition and that their findings likely apply to numerous patients.